timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-06-30
+# Objectives for Today 2021-07-01

-- Playing with Drive Train Simulation to get things rendering and working again, or;
-- Designing a RaceTrack with rough layout of gray boxing and Assetto Corsa for testing.
+- Get a very basic Race Track designed and loaded into Assetto Corsa for testing.
+- Begin blocking out and gray boxing the race track a little bit.
+- Begin brainstorming ideas to increase income to meet annual goal of $10,000

 **Purpose**

-Roll the ball a little faster...
+Roll the ball slightly faster...